aaird1/Amanda-Aird/publications.md

 - Aird, A. Addressing Multi-stakeholder Fairness Concerns in Recommender Systems Through Social Choice.
 In Proceedings of the 19th ACM Conference on Recommender Systems: Extended Abstract.
 To Appear

 - Kaur, A., Aird, A., Borman, H., Nicastro, A., Leontjeva, A., Pizzato, L., \& Jermyn, D. Synthetic Voices: Evaluating the Fidelity of LLM-Generated Personas in Representing People’s Financial Wellbeing.
 33rd ACM International Conference on User Modeling, Adaptation and Personalization.
 Full Paper.
-Available at https://doi.org/10.1145/3699682.3728339. \textbf{\textit{Best Paper Award.}}
+Available at https://doi.org/10.1145/3699682.3728339. <strong><span style="color:#ff69b4">Best Paper Award.</span></strong>

 - Aird, A., Štefancová, E., All, C., Voida, A., Homola, M., Mattei, N. & Burke.
 R. Social Choice for Heterogeneous Fairness in Recommendation.
 In Proceedings of the 18th ACM Conference on Recommender Systems: Late-Breaking Results, 2024. pages 1096-1101.
 Available at https://doi.org/10.1145/3640457.3691706.

 - Varasteh, M., McKinnie, E., Aird, A., Acuña, D. & Burke, R. Comparative Explanations for Recommendation: Research Directions.
 In IntRS 2024: 11th Joint Workshop on Interfaces and Human Decision Making for Recommender Systems, 2024.
 13 pages. https://ceur-ws.org/Vol-3815/paper1.pdf.

 - Aird, A., Farastu, P., Sun, J., Štefancová, E., All, C., Voida, A., Mattei, N. \& Burke, R. Dynamic Fairness-aware Recommendation Through Multi-agent Social Choice.
 ACM Transactions on Recommender Systems.
 32 pages.
-Available at https://doi.org/10.1145/3690653. \textbf{\textit{Women in RecSys Journal Article of the Year Award Recipient}}
+Available at https://doi.org/10.1145/3690653.  <strong><span style="color:#ff69b4">Women in RecSys Journal Article of the Year Award Recipient</span></strong>

 - Aird, A., All, C., Farastu, P., Štefancová, E., Sun, J., Mattei, N. \& Burke.
 R. Exploring Social Choice Mechanisms for Recommendation Fairness in SCRUF.
 In FAccTRec Workshop on Responsible Recommendation, held at RecSys 2023.
 September 2023.
 13 pages.
 Available as arXiv preprint arXiv:2309.08621.